Amoha-V/darkmode-extension/README.md

 A Chrome extension that allows you to toggle between light and dark mode on any website.
 # Appearance - Chrome Extension

 Appearance is a Chrome extension that allows you to easily switch between light and dark mode on any website.
+This project was developed as a way to gain a better understanding of JSON files and their use in Chrome extensions.

+## Motivation

+JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
+It is often used in web development, including the creation of Chrome extensions, where it is used to define the extension's metadata, permissions, and other configuration settings.

+By creating this Appearance extension, the project aims to provide a practical example of how JSON files are used in the development of a Chrome extension.
+Through the process of building this project, gained a deeper understanding of the structure and usage of JSON files, as well as how they integrate with the various components of a Chrome extension.

 ## Features